bparanj/crystal/electronics/design/ParallelVoltageSummer.md

 3. Applications:
    - Used in audio mixers, waveform generators, and signal processing circuits.

----

-This experiment can be implemented in Tinkercad, where you can vary input voltages and resistor values to observe the summing behavior of the circuit.
+you can vary input voltages and resistor values to observe the summing behavior of the circuit.